meet-projects/Y1-Summer-Labs/05. Conditionals Lab/README.md

 - 19-20 Donuts Dinner!
 - 20-24 Fall asleep while watching TV and eating donuts.

-1. Write a new function called `whatToDo`, that takes 1 argument called `time`, it represents the hour.
+1. *Define* a new variable, `time`, which takes the time of the day as an **input**.

-2. Plan the function and make it so when you put in `time` while calling the function `whatToDo`, it would print Homer's task according to the daily routine plan of his!
+2. Plan your set of conditionals so that your code print's Homer's task according to the daily routine plan of his!
-    - For example: `whatToDo(12)` would return as an output: `Donuts Lunch`
+    - For example: if `time=12:30`, your code would print `Donuts Lunch`

 3. Does it work properly?
 Test it out!

-4. Now, ask a neighbor to write down his/her daily routine, and write a new function that does the same, but for the new routine!
+4. Now, ask a neighbor to write down his/her daily routine, and write a new set of conditionals that does the same, but for the new routine!
     - Let your neighbor try it out!